camunda/camunda-docs-manual/content/reference/rest/history/incident/get-incident-query.md

 ---

-Query for historic incidents that fulfill given parameters.
+Queries for historic incidents that fulfill given parameters.
-The size of the result set can be retrieved by using the [get incidents count]({{< relref "reference/rest/history/incident/get-incident-query-count.md" >}}) method.
+The size of the result set can be retrieved by using the [Get Incident Count]({{< relref "reference/rest/history/incident/get-incident-query-count.md" >}}) method.

 # Method